cmaureir/progra-alma/lectures/week6/lecture21.rst

-* Create two classes called `Cube` and `Sphere`, which receive the dimensions, and radious repectively, and provide three methods:
+* Create two classes called `Cube` and `Sphere`, which receive the dimensions, and radius respectively, and provide three methods:

   * ``get_area(self)``, which return the figure area.